hzuo/pb/misc/25-12-05-fri-gemini-video-understanding.md

 Here’s the core idea: Gemini 3 Pro gives you a ~1M token context window and can directly “watch” video, but a single request is still capped to ~45 minutes of video with audio, ~1 hour without, and 2 GB per file via the Files API.
 For _hours_-long MP4s you need to:

-- **Probe & slice** the video into safe-length chunks (I use ~20 min by default, well under the 45 min limit and away from the extreme edge of the context window).
+- **Probe** the video to get duration and plan logical chunks (~20 min by default, well under the 45 min limit).
-- **Upload each chunk** via the Files API (`media.upload` → `files.get`) and wait for `state == ACTIVE`.
+- **Upload once** via the Files API and wait for `state == ACTIVE`.
-- **Analyze each chunk** with `gemini-3-pro-preview:generateContent`, asking for structured JSON so the script can stitch everything back together.
+- **Analyze each chunk** with `gemini-3-pro-preview:generateContent`, using `videoMetadata.startOffset/endOffset` to slice server-side (no re-uploading).
-- **Aggregate across chunks** in a final text-only call that consumes all the chunk summaries in the 1M-token window.
+- **Aggregate across chunks** in a final text-only call that consumes all the chunk summaries.

 The script below implements exactly that, with:

-- ffprobe/ffmpeg-based slicing
+- ffprobe for video metadata, ffmpeg only as fallback for >2GB files
 - Files API resumable upload via **pure `requests`**
+- **Upload-once + API-side slicing** via `videoMetadata.startOffset/endOffset`
 - A **map → (optional rolling context) → reduce** pattern over chunks
-- All the important **knobs** exposed at the top: model ID, chunk size, media resolution, sampling params, JSON mode, etc.
+- All the important **knobs** exposed at the top: model ID, chunk size, media resolution, sampling params, etc.

 ---